A01751272/Rhythm101-game/README.md

-# Rhythm101 - User' manual
+# Rhythm101 - User's manual
 ## Group 402 - CEM - Team 4
 This videogame was developed using Unity (Editor Version: 2021.2.11f1) on Windows.